-User-defined scripts can use the dollar (\$) and percent (%) symbols, but cannot use the caret (^) symbol.
+User-defined scripts can use the dollar (\$) and ampersand (&) symbols, but cannot use the pipe (|) or caret (^) symbols.

 Adding Test Scripts to the Library From the Script Information Center

 After scripts are created in the Script Information Center, add them to the Test Library for use in the a project.